claceio/clace/README.md

 ## Documentation

 Clace docs are at https://clace.io/docs/.
-If you need any clarifications about the docs, please check the discussions first.
 For doc bugs, raise a GitHub issue in the [docs](https://github.com/claceio/docs) repo.

 ## Getting help

 Please use [Github Discussions](https://github.com/claceio/clace/discussions) for discussing Clace related topics.
 Please use the bug tracker only for bug reports and feature requests.
-General questions should go to the discussion forum.

 ## Contributing

-PRs welcome for bug fixes, please file a bug first.
+PRs welcome for bug fixes.
 Commit messages should [reference bugs](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls).

 For feature enhancements, please first file a ticket with the `feature` label and discuss the change before working on the code changes.